 Mathematics Resource Center

-The Mathematics Resource Center (MaRC) provides a variety of resources including a tutoring staff, placement preparation, self-study/review programs, and general mathematics advising.
+The Mathematics Resource Center (MaRC) provides a variety of resources including a tutoring staff, math placement exam proctoring and preparation, and general mathematics advising.
 Also available from the MaRC is a list of private tutors, whose rates are subject to individual negotiations.

 Students must satisfy all prerequisites in order to enroll in a math course.
-Most entry-level math courses require an appropriate Math Placement Code (MPC) derived from an ACT math score or from a UST Math Placement Exam, which is taken online by newly admitted students, and as a proctored test, offered multiple times a week, by current students.
+Most entry-level math courses require an appropriate math placement derived from an ACT math score or from a UST Math Placement Exam, which is a proctored test offered weekly by the MaRC Director.

 Consult the website for more information: http://www.stthomas.edu/marc

 Students qualify for services through Disability Resources through self-disclosure of a disability and the presentation of current and comprehensive documentation.
 Reasonable academic accommodations are arranged on an individual basis in order to provide students with disabilities equal access to all university programs.
 The University of St. Thomas is committed to compliance with the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973.